mrle0429/Event-Management-System/01-requirements/Event/ListEvents.md

 ## Preconditions

-- The Administrator/Organiser has login its account.
+The Administrator/Organiser has login its account

 ## Postconditions